ngoc-quoc-huynh/tft_guide/infrastructure/README.md

 [![license](https://img.shields.io/github/license/ngoc-quoc-huynh/tft_guide)](https://raw.githubusercontent.com/ngoc-quoc-huynh/tft_guide/refs/heads/main/LICENSE)

 This repository utilizes supabase as the backend database.
-The project involdes managing data for assets, base items, full items, patch notes and their corresponding translations.
+The project involves managing data for assets, base items, full items, patch notes and their corresponding translations.
 It is designed to enable seamless storage, retrieval, and translation of data across different languages.

 ## Getting Started

 ### Prerequisites

 Before you can get started with the project, make sure the following dependencies are installed on your system:

 - [Docker](https://docs.docker.com/engine/install/) for local development.
 - [Supabase CLI](https://supabase.com/docs/guides/cli/getting-started) to manage the database.